Problem-informed Graphical Quantum Generative Learning: Conclusion Outlook

 In this work, we highlighted the potential of probabilistic graphical models for generative QML.
 We introduced a framework for constructing quantum circuit Born machine Ans\"atze, that respect the structure of the Markov network describing the underlying problem.
 A novel problem construction process was presented for benchmarking generative QML models, where the complexity of the learning task can be tuned in various ways.
 This benchmarking framework is capable of constructing explicit distribution learning problems and more realistic tasks based on limited samples.

-Our numerical experiments demonstrated that our model, called quantum circuit Markov random field, is capable of capturing higher order correlations between the binary random variables of the corresponding MN.
-This can significantly improve the performance in the case of higher order target models, while potentially reduce the number of trainable parameters on sparse graphs, compared to problem-agnostic approaches.
-We further validated our model with basis-enhanced Bayesian quantum circuits on non-chordal MNs, since these Bayesian network-based models are able to express the target distribution exactly.
-The QCMRF models reached the performance of BBQCs on small loop-graphs with less parameters and significantly shallower circuits.
+Our numerical experiments demonstrated that our model, called quantum circuit Markov random field, is capable of capturing higher-order correlations between the binary random variables of the corresponding MN.
+This can significantly improve the performance in the case of higher-order target models, while potentially reduce the number of trainable parameters on sparse graphs, compared to problem-agnostic approaches.
+We further validated our model with basis-enhanced Bayesian quantum circuits on non-chordal MNs, since these BN-based models are able to express the target distribution exactly.
+The QCMRF models reached the performance of BBQCs on small loop-graphs with fewer parameters and significantly shallower circuits.
 All these experiments were conducted using the KL divergence and MMD loss functions, to demonstrate both exact distribution learning tasks and more practical generative learning based on limited training samples.

-A preliminary numerical analysis of trainability was presented, that introduced an important constraint on the sparsity of the potentential MNs of interest.
-We formulated two definitions of quantum advantage, relevant in the context of generative models, where the first concentrated on a learning advantage, and the second focused on efficiently sampling from the learned distribution.
-We presented an argument in the second setting, highlighting the potential of our model to offer improvements over classical methods, since it contains the class of QAOA circuits, that are known to be hard to sample from.
+A preliminary numerical analysis of trainability was presented, that introduced an important constraint on the sparsity of the potential MNs of interest.
+We formulated two definitions of quantum advantage, relevant in the context of generative models, where the first concentrated on a learning advantage (Def.~\ref{def:qla}), and the second focused on efficiently sampling from the learned distribution (Def.~\ref{def:samp-adv}).
+We presented an argument in the second setting, highlighting the potential of our model to offer improvements over classical methods, since it contains the class of QAOA circuits, that are known to be hard to sample classically.
 We also believe that this connection between classical MNs and QAOA-type circuits opens up an interesting direction for further investigations.